NorthernMan54/homebridge-alexa/README.md

 ],
 ```

-* Routines - Enables passing to Alexa of support device events for use in routines.  **For users who enrolled prior to March 22, 2019, you will need to unlink the skill and relink the skill in the Alexa app in order to enable events.**
+* routines - Enables passing to Alexa events from Motion and Contact sensors.
+For use in the Alexa app to create Routines triggered by these sensors.

+**For users who enrolled prior to March 22, 2019, you will need to unlink the skill and relink the skill in the Alexa app as part of setup.
+If you miss this step, you will see this error `Event Gateway Response Code: 400` in the logs.**

 ```
 "platforms": [